 Furthermore, the bill modifies the testing requirements for qualified schools, allowing them to administer either state-required examinations or nationally norm-referenced tests.
-It also permits qualified students to receive multiple scholarships from different organizations, provided the total does not exceed the actual tuition and fees at the school.
-The Department of Education is tasked with verifying that the total scholarships do not surpass specified limits, and if they do, the school tuition organization responsible for the excess must refund the state.
-The act will take effect upon the governor's signature or after the designated period for bills to become law without a signature.
+It also permits qualified students to receive additional scholarships or financial assistance, with the total amount of scholarships from all sources not exceeding the actual tuition and fees at the qualified school.
+The Department of Education is tasked with verifying that the total scholarships do not exceed these limits, and if they do, the school tuition organization responsible for the excess must refund the state.

 Statutes affected: SB27 Original: 47:6301(B)(1)